Background Measurements and Simulations of the ComPair Balloon Flight: Materials and Methods

 \begin{enumerate} \item Any 2 Tracker primitives \item A single Tracker primitive and the CZT primitive \item A single Tracker primitive and the CsI primitive \item The CZT primitive and the CsI primitive \end{enumerate}

-The Tracker produces one primitive for each side of each layer; and the CZT, CsI, and ACD each produce one primitive for the entire subsystem.
+The Tracker produces one primitive for each side of each layer, and the CZT, CsI, and~ACD each produce one primitive for the entire~subsystem.

-The event ID's serve two purposes: event alignment and noise suppression.
-Each detector system has its own calibration pipeline, and the unique event ID is used to match simultaneous interactions in multiple detector systems.
-Requiring multiple primitives to define an event ID also suppresses noise triggers a single channel.
+The event IDs serve two purposes: event alignment and noise suppression.
+Each detector system has its own calibration pipeline, and~the unique event ID is used to match simultaneous interactions in multiple detector systems.
+Requiring multiple primitives to define an event ID also suppresses noise that could falsely trigger a single channel.

-The Trigger Module also defines the two ACD veto modes - soft and hard.
-During soft ACD veto, the Trigger Module provides an event ID whether or not the ACD produces a primitive.
-During hard ACD veto, event IDs are provided only when the ACD does not produce a primitive.
+The Trigger Module also defines the two ACD veto modes, namely soft and hard.
+During~soft ACD veto, the~Trigger Module provides an event ID whether or not the ACD produces a primitive.
+During~hard ACD veto, event IDs are provided only when the ACD does not produce a~primitive.

-\subsection{Simulations and Event Reconstruction}
+\subsection{Simulations and Event~Reconstruction}

-To benchmark the measurements, we performed simulations of the high-altitude particle background using the EXcel-based Program for calculating Atmospheric Cosmic-ray Spectrum (EXPACS) \cite{EXPACS}.
-EXPACS uses longitude, latitude, altitude, and solar activity to produce energy- and angular-dependent spectra for $\gamma$-rays, $\text{e}^+$, $\text{e}^-$, $\text{p}^+$, $\text{n}^0$, $\mu^+$ and $\mu^-$, and $\alpha$ particles.
-Figure \ref{fig:EXPACS} shows the angle-integrated spectra for each particle species.
-A Monte Carlo simulation is performed with MEGAlib's GEANT4-based Cosima tool\cite{MEGAlib,GEANT4}.
-The Cosima simulation records any interaction from $\gamma$-rays and particles in the active material of any subsystem, including the ACD.
+To benchmark the measurements, we performed simulations of the high-altitude particle background using the EXcel-based Program for calculating the Atmospheric Cosmic-ray Spectrum (EXPACS) \cite{EXPACS}.
+EXPACS uses longitude, latitude, altitude, and~solar activity to produce energy- and angular-dependent spectra for $\gamma$-rays, $\text{e}^+$, $\text{e}^-$, $\text{p}^+$, $\text{n}^0$, $\mu^+$ and $\mu^-$, and~$\alpha$ particles.
+Figure~\ref{fig:EXPACS} shows the angle-integrated spectra for each particle species.
+A~Monte Carlo simulation is performed with MEGAlib's GEANT4-based Cosima \mbox{tool~\cite{MEGAlib,GEANT4}}.
+The~Cosima simulation uses a detailed mass model of the ComPair instrument and a simplified model of the gondola.
+It records any interaction from $\gamma$-rays and particles in the active material of any subsystem, including the~ACD.